aosabook/500lines/same-origin-policy/doc/chapter.md

 ability to execute any piece of Javascript code in your document.

 Yet another risk with JSONP is its vulenrability to cross-site request forgery (CSRF) attacks.
 Consider the following scenario from our Alloy model.
-Suppose that the calendar application (`CalenderServer`) makes its resouces available to third-party sites using a JSONP endpoint (`GetSchedule`).
+Suppose that the calendar application (`CalenderServer`) makes its resources available to third-party sites using a JSONP endpoint (`GetSchedule`).
 To restrict access to the resources, `CalendarServer` only sends back a response with the schedule for a user if the request contains a cookie that correctly identifies that user.

 Once a server provides an HTTP endpoint as a JSONP service, anyone can make a JSONP request to it, including malicious sites.
 In this scenario, the ad banner page from `EvilServer` includes a _script_ tag that causes a `GetSchedule` request, with a callback function called `Leak` as `padding`.
-Typically, the developer of `AdBanner` does not have direct access to the victim user's session cookie (`Mycookie`) for `CalendarServer`.
+Typically, the developer of `AdBanner` does not have direct access to the victim user's session cookie (`MyCookie`) for `CalendarServer`.
 However, because the JSONP request is being sent to `CalendarServer`, the browser automatically includes `MyCookie` as part of the request; `CalendarServer`, having received a JSONP request with `MyCookie`, will return the victim's resource (`MySchedule`) wrapped inside the padding `Leak`.

 ![jsonp-instance-1](fig-jsonp-1.png)